mayberts/audiofile/README.md

 # audiofile

-A self-hosted Soulseek music downloader — search, grab, auto-tag, and organize — built as a replacement for tools like Dropped Needle / SoulSync.
+A self-hosted Soulseek music downloader — search, grab, auto-tag, and organize

 - **Search & download** tracks and albums from Soulseek through a web UI.
 - **Library**: browse your Plex music library — artists, then their albums,